 SPG’s AAC & AT mission

-We are a highly trained team in the specialized areas of AAC and AT.
-We support students with complex communication needs and their IEP Teams.
-We work within the educational setting to provide sound AAC and AT services for communication and technology needs.
-We match the student to the most effective systems, as well as consult and train the IEP Teams for continued success.
-Our AAC and AT models and strategies allow students to access and participate in the curriculum.
-We are continually expanding our AAC & AT services through strong collaboration, trainings, and mentorship.
+SPG’s highly trained AAC/AT team supports students with complex communication needs and their IEP Teams.
+Our specialists work within the educational setting to provide sound AAC and AT services for communication and technology needs.
+Students are matched to the most effective systems and IEP teams are provided with consultation time and trainings to ensure continued success.
+SPG’s AAC and AT models and strategies allow students to access and participate in the curriculum.
+We are continually expanding our AAC & AT services through our AAC Mentorship Program.
 SPG’s ultimate goal is to build capacity and sustainability of AAC/AT services within individual school districts.